justinkim2015/chess/README.md

 Now that I've figured out how to draw the board, next step is to figure out how to place the pieces on the board.

 -First of all I need to initialize an object for each of the 32 pieces and save them somewhere.
   -If I save these to player class how will I call them?
     -game.player1.knight
   -If I save these to game class how will I call them?
     -game.white_pieces.knight << This feels more messy, plus if I do it like this, player2 could potentially call player1's pieces.

+*MAIN THING TO FIGURE OUT ATM, WHERE DO I SAVE THE LOCATIONS OF THE PIECES